Angeslab/Process-Journal/index.md

 ## Week 8
 Focus: Start and completion of PowerPoint and Script components

-Goals completed this week:
+Activites completed this week and with group members:

-- Developed JavaScript code in Microsoft MakeCode to simulate BPM readings.
+- Developed the PowerPoint and completed, checks off all points from the rubric.

-- Created conditional logic to log “Stressed” or “Calm” based on BPM thresholds.
+- Created basic script and continuing to work on it such as adding details; in a collaborative workpace.

-- Designed LED feedback icons for each mood state.
+- Wrote introduction paragraph for this jorunal.

 POWERPOINT PRESENTATION CREATED IN CANVAS:
 <p align="center" style="text-align: center;">
   <img src="images/powerpoint.png" alt="powerpoint" style="display: block; margin-left: auto; margin-right: auto;"/>
 </p>

-Reflections: The rolling average method worked well for detecting spikes.
-I added a 15% threshold to trigger “Stressed” mood.
-Timestamping events will be useful for future journaling features.
-I also realized the importance of visual clarity—LED icons need to be intuitive and emotionally resonant.
+Reflections: